3-Hydroxy-N,N-dimethylphenethylamine

 3-Hydroxy-N,N-dimethylphenethylamine (developmental code name LSM-6) is a drug of the phenethylamine family which was under development for the treatment of mood disorders but was never marketed.
 It is the N,N-dimethylated derivative of meta-tyramine (3-hydroxyphenethylamine).
-The drug is a naturally occurring constituent of Limacia scanden Lour. and is described as an adrenergic and serotonergic agent.
+The drug is a naturally occurring constituent of Limacia plants and is described as an adrenergic and serotonergic agent.
 It may act as a monoamine releasing agent and/or reuptake inhibitor.
 LSM-6 has sympathomimetic effects.
 It was being developed in the 1990s in Malaysia.
 The drug reached the preclinical research stage of development prior to its discontinuation.